PedroLopes/now-is-calendar-plugin-chrome/README.md

 ## How to install?

-This is not being offered in the Chrome store.
-So you should install it manually by:
+This is not being offered in the Chrome store or the Firefox extensions.
+So you should install it manually via your browser's extenstions.

+For Google Chrome
+0. You can download our latest zip at ``chrome-plugin/latest.zip`` or use the source code at ``chrome-plugin``
-1. Open ``chrome://extensions/`` on your browser
+1. Then, open ``chrome://extensions/`` on your browser
 2. On the corner enable "developer mode"
 3. Now you can do "Load unpacked"
-4. And select the directory containing the code of this repository.
+4. And select the directory containing the google chrome code ````, in this repository.
 5. It will now appear on your chrome "All Extensions" tab.
 6. If needed, enable it as you would a normal extension.
 7. It only operates on the ``https://now-is.org/`` URL, so navigate to the [Now Is Calendar](https://now-is.org) page and you should see the buttons.
 8. Test it by pressing one.

+For firefox the extension loading is essentially the same, repeat the steps to load a custom extension but use the code in ``firefox-plugin`` (either the source code or the ``firefox-plugin/latest.zip``).

 ## How to configure?